By Roy Stevenson

 Destination round up stories:

-Once you’re aware of them, you’ll see roundup stories everywhere in your favorite travel magazines.
+Now that you’re aware of what constitutes round up stories, you’ll see them everywhere in your favorite travel magazines.

-- Make sure the salient points about each attraction engaging and specific.
+1. Make the salient points about each attraction engaging and specific.
 You'll see some examples in the section below.

-- Avoid clichés and mundane descriptors.
-“Interesting”, “charming” and “quaint” aren’t interesting or descriptive.
+2. Avoid clichés and mundane descriptors.
+Using words like “interesting”, “charming” and “quaint” aren’t interesting or descriptive.

-- Appeal to the senses – all of them: sights, colors, sounds, smells, tastes, touch.
+4. Appeal to all the senses: sights, colors, sounds, smells, tastes, touch.

 “A murky mist hangs low over Lake Mendenhall, a few miles from Juneau.
 Although dawn has broken, the sky is too dark to reflect off the lake’s gray, silted water.
 The air is quiet and still, apart from the low murmurings of the kayakers preparing their rigs for the water.
 With the temperature just above freezing, it even smells cold.”

-“Further on, fields of pink and magenta lupins provide a curtain of bright colour against the green marshlands and grey mountains.”
+“Further on, fields of pink and magenta lupines provide a curtain of bright colour against the green marshlands and grey mountains.”

 “The show culminates in the fiercest Haka, or war dance, I have ever seen.
-Every visitor in the room feels the electric waves of passion and ferocity that emanate from the warriors as they flick their clubs and spears menacingly, roll their eyes back, and wave their tongues from their mouths.
+Every visitor in the room feels the electric waves of passion and ferocity that emanate from the warriors as they flick their clubs and spears menacingly, roll their eyes back, and wave their tongues.
 These guys are terrifying!”

 How to Land Press Trips and Fam Tours